 Because Justworks reports state unemployment taxes on your behalf, you’ll need to close your Texas State Unemployment and Withholding accounts prior to joining our platform.
 Here are the steps to do that.

-In Texas, the final paycheck must be issued within six days of termination if the termination is involuntary.
+In Texas, the final paycheck must be issued within six days of separation if the separation is involuntary.
 The employee’s next regularly scheduled payday may not occur soon enough to satisfy this timeframe.
-Be conscious of this six day deadline before executing the termination, as the final payment may need to be scheduled before the employee is notified.
-For a voluntary termination, the final paycheck must be issued on next regularly scheduled payday.
+Be conscious of this six day deadline before executing the separation, as the final payment may need to be scheduled before the employee is notified.
+For a voluntary separation, the final paycheck must be issued on next regularly scheduled payday.

 Accrued, unused vacation time need not be paid out to the employee.